Abhiruchi Sports Day: Purpose and activities

 A gamosa was laid on the statue of Baruah in Sibsagar (pictured) for Abhiruchi sports day in 2024.

 The day is held to commemorate Baruah, but also to promote sports and encourage young athletes in the state, with Baruah himself stating that inspiring young athletes would bring more "laurels" to the state.
 On the 42nd Abhiruchi sports day, Sports Minister Nandita Garlosa assessed that while many young students would not have seen Baruah in his prime, the celebration would allow them to "witness and draw inspiration from his journey".
 Cricketeer Anjum Chopra said that the events in the Abhiruchi sports day would "definitely boost youngsters" in taking up sports seriously.

 Activities for the sports day vary, but frequently there is a mass jogging event from Chandmari Flyover to the Nehru Stadium in Guwahati.
 Other activities include participation by schools in group dances and physical training exercises and drills, cycle rallies, and felicitations of sportspeople.
 In 2016, half-marathons were also introduced as part of the state-wide activities.
 Sports quizzes and felicitation ceremonies for coaches and organisers are also held across Assam.
 Further local activities in schools include traditional sports games including kabaddi, musical chairs and cockfighting competitions.
 A Gamosa has also been laid on the statue of Baruah in Sibsagar on the day in his honour.

 Felicitations during the day are of athletes from various sports including archery, fencing, sepak takraw, taekwondo, boxing, swimming, weightlifting, rowing, lawn bowls and badminton amongst other fields.

-Notable days
+Selected days

 1st

 The first Abhiruchi sports day took place on 3 September 1984, with the programme involving mass jogging led by Baruah with the participation of school students, college students, and citizens.
 The huge public support for the day led to the spread of the programmes state-wide and the central programme in Guwahati began to host athletes.